psteinb/hpc-in-a-day/_episodes/03-03-mapreduce-for-pi.md

 ```
 {: .python}

 She tests her python program on a single input file.
-As she knows how long it'll take approximately, she can provide a good estimate of the runtime of the job.
+As she knows how long it'll take approximately, she can provide a good estimate of the run time of the job.
 If the cluster is busy, that allows the scheduler to start her job faster.

 ```
 $ bsub -W 00:05 -o filter-pi.log -e filter-pi.err python3 filter_pi_estimates.py pi_estimate_01.data